Moral Hazard: Definition and Examples

 What is Moral Hazard?

-Moral hazard is a situation where somebody has the opportunity to take advantage of somebody else by taking risks that the other will pay for.
+Moral hazard happens when somebody has the opportunity to take advantage of a situation by taking risks that others will pay for.
 In those cases, the consequences of risk-taking don’t fall on the risk-taker, but the benefits do.
-The situation creates a temptation to ignore the moral implications of their choices: instead of doing what is right, they do what benefits them the most.
+The situation creates a temptation to ignore the moral implications of a choice: Instead of doing what is right, you can do what benefits you most.

 The Concept of Moral Hazard

-The concept of moral hazard comes from the insurance industry.
+Moral hazard comes from the insurance industry.
 Insurance is a way to transfer risk to somebody else, but insurance works best when moral hazard is not at work.

 For example, if you damage a rental car (and you have the proper insurance in place), the insurance company will pay for repairs or a new car.
-In exchange for that coverage, you pay a price that seems fair, and everybody wins.
+In exchange for that coverage, you pay a price that seems fair, and everybody is satisfied.

-The assumption is that neither you nor your insurance company expects any damage to occur.
-The insurance company uses statistics to estimate how likely the vehicle is to be damaged, and they price their services accordingly.
+Information advantage: Insurance works best when neither you nor your insurance company expects any damage to occur.
+The insurance company uses statistics to estimate how likely the vehicle is to suffer damage, and they price their services accordingly.
 You pay much less than it costs to repair a car, and in most cases, the insurance company doesn’t have to pay for any repairs.
-But there are times when you might have more information than your insurance company.
+But there are times when you might have an unfair information advantage over your insurance company.

-For example, you might know that you’re going to drive into the mountains on rough, narrow roads.
+Example: For example, you might plan to drive into the mountains on rough, narrow roads.
 So you get the most generous insurance coverage possible, and you don’t worry about bouncing over rocks or scratching the paint in thick brush along the side of the road.
-In fact, you have a perfectly good car at home, but there’s no way you’re going to drive your car up that road—so you rent a car and buy insurance.
+You might even have a perfectly good car available at home, but there’s no way you’re going to drive your vehicle up that road—so you rent a car and buy insurance.

 Moral Hazard and Loans

-Moral hazard became an important consideration (in some cases after the fact) during the financial crisis around 2008.
+Moral hazard became an important factor leading up to (and after) the financial crisis that began in 2007.
 There are two ways to think about moral hazard and loans.

 Lenders: Lenders were eager to approve loans before the mortgage crisis.
-Some mortgage brokers encouraged “subprime” borrowers to lie, or they altered documents to make it appear as if borrowers were able to afford loans that they really couldn’t afford.
-For example, sometimes inaccurate income numbers were reported, or no documentation was required to prove claims about ability to repay.
+Some mortgage brokers encouraged “subprime” borrowers to lie on loan applications, or they altered documents to make it appear as if borrowers were able to afford loans that they really couldn’t afford.
+For example, sometimes inaccurate income numbers were reported, or no documentation was required to prove claims about a borrower’s ability to repay.

-Why would lenders hand out money when they don’t really know if they’ll get repaid—especially if they have to lie to get the loans approved?
+Why would lenders hand out money when they don’t really know if they’ll get repaid—especially if they have to commit fraud to get the loans approved?
 In many cases, the lenders were only originating (or selling) the loans.
-After the loan was approved and funded, lenders would sell the loans to investors – who later lost money.
-In other words, the lender took little or no risk (but the lender had an incentive to put risk on somebody else, because originators get paid for making loans).
+After approving and funding loans, lenders would sell the loans to investors, who eventually lost money.
+In other words, the lender took little or no risk.
+But lenders had an incentive to keep making new loans because that's how originators get paid.

-Moral hazard also became an issue for borrowers.
+Borrowers: Moral hazard also appeared with borrowers.
 As millions of homeowners struggled to pay their mortgages and defaults skyrocketed, government programs offered relief.
-People could avoid foreclosure thanks to funds and guarantees from the US government.
-Some worried that borrowers would actually have an incentive to walk away from their mortgages: they were underwater on home loans, and some might be tempted to get government aid that they didn’t need.
-In some cases, their credit might suffer, but in other cases borrowers would come out unscathed (in some ways at least –struggling borrowers almost certainly experienced financial hardship and emotional stress).
+People could avoid foreclosure thanks to money and guarantees from the U.S. government.
+Some worried that borrowers would actually have an incentive to walk away from their mortgages: They were underwater on home loans, and some might be tempted to get government aid that they didn’t need.
+In some cases, their credit might suffer, but in other cases, borrowers would come out “unscathed” (although struggling borrowers almost certainly experienced financial hardship and emotional stress).